JuliaLang/julia/README.windows.md

 Native Compile
 --------------

-On Windows, do not use the mingw/msys environment from http://www.mingw.org) as it will miscompile the OpenBlas math library
+On Windows, do not use the mingw/msys environment from http://www.mingw.org as it will miscompile the OpenBLAS math library

 The recommended way to setup your environment follows:

 1. Download and extract mingw (e.g. x64-4.8.0-release-win32-seh-rev2.7z) to C:/MinGW (or similar location) from [Mingw64](http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/4.8.0/64-bit/threads-win32/seh/)
 2. Download and extract msys (e.g. msys+7za+wget+svn+git+mercurial+cvs-rev12.7z) to C:/MinGW/msys/1.0 (or similar location) from [Mingw64/Msys](http://sourceforge.net/projects/mingwbuilds/files/external-binary-packages/)
 3. Add the line "C:/MinGW /mingw" to C:/MinGW/msys/1.0/etc/fstab (create the file if it doesn't exist)
-4. Replace C:/MinGW/msys/1.0/bin/make.exe with a copy of make.exe extracted from [mingw-msys](http://sourceforge.net/projects/mingw/files/MSYS/Base/make/make-3.81-3/) (e.g. make-3.81-3-msys-1.0.13-bin.tar.lzma)
+4. You may need to replace C:/MinGW/msys/1.0/bin/make.exe with C:/MinGW/msys/1.0/bin/make-old.exe or with a copy of make.exe extracted from [mingw-msys](http://sourceforge.net/projects/mingw/files/MSYS/Base/make/make-3.81-3/) (e.g. make-3.81-3-msys-1.0.13-bin.tar.lzma) if the build does not start correctly

 These sections assume you are familiar with building code.
 If you are not, you should stop reading now and go the the section on binaries.
 Regardless of which set of steps you followed above, you are now ready to compile julia.
 Open a unix shell by launching C:/MinGW/msys/1.0/msys.bat (or your favorite shortcut to that file).